 The evidence is on display.
 Two deviled eggs remain, and I ate them slowly!

 I did NOT do dessert for myself, but I thought of the dessert monsters next door, Vicky and Del, and texted them to make sure they liked Key Lime Pie.
 You can see the answer below!

 I was home by 9:20 PM, at which time I watched a little TV before going nighty-nite.
-Tomorrow starts the tear out of the back wall stucco in preparation for the electrical box replacement on Thursday.
+Tomorrow starts the tear out of the back wall stucco preparing for the electrical box replacement on Thursday.
 That means I will be incommunicado, except for the cell phone, on Thursday.
-While the power is off, I plan several activities, including running new wires into the attic so I can change out the old 12-2 and 14-2 groundless cables replacing them with more modern 12-2 and 14-2 Romex with grounds!
+While the power is off, I plan several activities, including running new wires into the attic to change the old 12-2 and 14-2 groundless cables, replacing them with more modern 12-2 and 14-2 Romex; with grounds!